Transamerican Love Story: Overview

-The show employs the competition-dating format established by The Bachelor (2002), a long-running series with numerous spin-offs and imitators.
-The bachelors in Transamerican Love Story are men who are "open to dating a trans woman".
-They lodge together in a mansion while Calpernia stays in a separate cottage on the estate.
+The show employs the competition-dating format established by ABC's The Bachelor (2002), a long-running series with numerous spin-offs and imitators—including ABC's own spin-off, The Bachelorette (2003).
+In Transamerican Love Story, the bachelorette is Calpernia Addams, an American actress and musician.
+The bachelors are eight men who say they are "open to dating a trans woman".
+The bachelors lodge together in a mansion, while Calpernia stays in a separate cottage on the estate.
 The contestants compete in group challenges, and the winners are granted time with Calpernia.

 Before deciding which contestant to eliminate in the evening's ceremony, Calpernia confers with her friends Andrea James and (show host) Alec Mapa.
 James and Mapa have occasion to chat with the bachelors, and they share some of their insights with Calpernia.
 Viewers also vote their preferences online, but it is Calpernia who chooses whom to eliminate.
 In the elimination ceremony, Calpernia feeds a chocolate to those suitors whom she invites to stay.
 In the final episode, when only three suitors remain, they are given makeovers before Calpernia meets with them individually to tell each man whether it is him she has chosen.

 Most of Transamerican Love Story was filmed in the Greater Los Angeles Area of Los Angeles County, California.
-Portions of episode six were filmed in the Western US cities of Ventura, California and Las Vegas, Nevada.
+Portions of episode six were filmed in Ventura, California (a coastal city northwest of Los Angeles) and Las Vegas, Nevada.

 The suitors

 Eight men compete in the show.
 They range in age from 24 to 47.
+Two of the suitors are in their twenties, four are (like Calpernia) in their thirties, and two are in their forties.